General terms and conditions of trade.

 The Client acknowledges and agrees that these terms of trade (“terms”) apply to all services supplied by the Company from time to time including any incidental supply of goods and any contract of supply arising between the Company and that the Client is bound by these terms.

 1.1 The Client understands fully that all reports are completed in good faith, and to the limitations of the LBP license.
-At no time do any reports replace the need for an engineer, weather tightness expert, building surveyor, quantity surveyor, asbestos technician, and the like.
-Recommendations are wholly based on a visual inspection where access is available at the time of the site visit.
-Reports are completed using the expertise of the carpentry trade, and are limited as such.
+At no time do any reports replace the need for an engineer, weather tightness expert, building surveyor, quantity surveyor, asbestos technician, registered valuer, and the like.
+Recommendations are wholly based on a visual non-invasive inspection where access is available at the time of the site visit.
+Reports are completed using the expertise of the construction trade, and are limited as such.
 Recommendations and observations are expressly only as such, and at no point should any content be considered definitive.